JazZyzJ/Leaf_Recognition/README.md

 This exports the same JSON log so that syncing the `logs/` directory back to this repo + running `python src/update_results_md.py` keeps `results.md` up to date automatically.
+The script accepts any config path, so it works for EfficientNet-B4 and future experiments as well.

 ## Repository layout